Oysters, Omelettes, and Baskets – The Homage to Small Town France

 “After trying oysters here, I don’t think I can eat them anywhere else” I sadly confessed to Julia as we were leaving the market.

-Saying goodbye to woven baskets and oysters, we left Bayeux and drove west to a little town of Dinan over the neighboring Bretagne province.
-Dinan is a delightful hilltop medieval town where movies based on Alexander Dumas books could be easily filmed.
+Saying goodbye to woven baskets and oysters, we left Bayeux and drove west to a little town of Dinan over at the neighboring Bretagne province.
+Dinan is a delightful hilltop medieval town where movies based on Alexander Dumas books can be easily filmed.
 Traditional half-timber houses, picturesque cobblestone streets, and delicious buckwheat crepes, Dinan had it all.
 Even women’s white bonnets that I first saw in the Breton paintings of Paul Gaugin were sold here in gift shops as a homage to Bretagne of the past.
 The only regret we had was not having more time in Bretagne to visit other places, such as St. Malo or Dinard.
 This province of France with its beautiful rugged coastlines certainly deserves more time and we hope to be back soon.

 After spending a couple of hours in Dinan, we started to drive back to Bayeux in order to time our visit to an island abbey of Mont Saint-Michel for early evening.
 The timing was important.
 The postcard pretty abbey is a very popular place, especially now in the age of Instagram, and as a result is overrun with tourists.
 When we arrived at the abbey walls at 5 p.m., there were still small crowds of people there, and we could only imagine what this place looks like in the middle of the day.
 The fortress-like abbey is best enjoyed from the distance.
 And although we did go inside and walked the abbey’s impenetrable walls and labyrinth-like streets, the best views of the abbey were from the expansive fields that were not flooded this time of the year.